pwa-builder/pwabuilder-manifest-finder/Readme.md

 - **manifestUrl** - the URL to the web manifest.
 This will be null if there was an error fetching the web app or its manifest.
 - **manifestContents** - the manifest object.
 This will be null if there was an error fetching the web app or its manifest, or if the manifest contents was invalid JSON.
 - **error** - the error that occurred when fetching the manifest.
 This will be null if the operation succeeded.
-- **manifestContainsInvalidJson** - A boolean indicating if the manifest contains invalid JSON.
+- **manifestContainsInvalidJson** - If there was an error (error is non-null), this tells you if the error was due to invalid JSON in the manifest.
 - **manifestScore** - When the manifest is detected, this contains a score for each property in the manifest.

 ## Deployment